 Let’s spend a few words talking about each of these bullet points.

 Like social media sites, free websites can change their terms of service at any point.
 They may decide that affiliate links are no longer allowed or your niche doesn’t add value.
 Again, like social media, you have to play by someone else’s rules., which is not a great business practice.

 Another challenge with using a free site is when it comes time to move content.
 Most sites will make it difficult to move the content you created to your site.
 Also, consider what happens to traffic that has been generated.
 If you’ve created traffic to your site, you will lose a portion of that traffic, and you won’t be able to redirect to your new website.

 Speaking of content, you can’t just copy and paste the old content to your new website.
-This content has already been scrapped by the search engines.
-If Google sees the exact same content on the same site, they are going to assume that the new site is attempting to scam.
+The search engines have already scrapped this content.
+If Google sees the same content on the same site, they will assume that the new site is attempting to scam.

 Content May Not Be Yours

 If you look closely at the terms and services of these free sites, they state they own all the content posted to the site.
 This means that technically, you can’t take the content to a new site.
 In addition, an argument could be made that they should receive the affiliate commissions because they own the content.

 While I don’t believe it will stand up in court (mostly because I’m not a lawyer), would you want to go through the time, money, and energy to go through this.

 Have you ever gone to a site that said name.wix.com?
 Usually, that is a free site that someone is using because they don’t want to purchase their own site.
 Seeing sites like this make me question if the content is credible and it is an actual person, or a person trying to scam me,